panu-kangas/push_swap/README.md

 This final sort_big algo was a bit too difficult to implement.
 I mean, it is not nice and neat, and has maybe too many steps along the way to be easily followed...
 But it did the job, so I'm happy 😁

 ### The bonus 🏆

 The bonus part's source files can be found in the "bonus" repository.
-That one is quite straight forward, go ahead an see for yourself ☺️

 The easiest way to test it is using a pipe:
 ./push_swap SOME_NUMBERS  |  ./checker SOME_NUMBERS